artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 {{< figure src="../assets/k6_run.gif" caption="Figure 2.3 Local k6 test running and completing from the CLI." >}}

-#### 2.2.3 No graphical representation of results after test completes
+#### 2.2.3 No graphical representation of results after the test completes

-The open source version of k6, like many other local load testing tools, provides no default graphical representation of test results.
+The open-source version of k6, like many other local load testing tools, provides no default graphical representation of test results.
 The user may specify an output file, in JSON or CSV format, to capture the more granular results of their tests as seen in Figure 2.4.

 {{< figure src="../assets/k6_csv_results.png" caption="Figure 2.4 CSV k6 test result output, rows 12-48361 are hidden." >}}

 However, the user will still need to come up with a way to process and parse that data and visualize it in a meaningful way.

-### 2.3 Building a custom solution around an open source tool
+### 2.3 Building a custom solution around an open-source tool

-Given the limitations described in the preceding sections, a company may consider building a custom solution around an open source tool.
+Given the limitations described in the preceding sections, a company may consider building a custom solution around an open-source tool.
 As the application and testing framework grows, so should the load testing solution.
 Building a scalable load testing application is not an easy undertaking, however; along with committing resources for long-term maintenance, there are known risks with developing in-house tools that are not mission-critical.

 {{< figure src="../assets/22_inhouse-table.png" caption="Figure 2.5 In-house solution features" >}}

 Additionally, technical debt and project delays can be expected due to the lack of domain expertise and effort spent on building a reliable tool.
 Assuming these challenges can be surmounted, the user is still at risk of reinventing the wheel unless a highly customized solution is a necessity.
-The biggest benefit of building a load testing solution from scratch is flexibility of implementation, which the user pays for by managing several unknowns.
+The biggest benefit of building a load testing solution from scratch is the flexibility of implementation, which the user pays for by managing several unknowns.

 These challenges are usually enough to convince developer teams to search for pre-packaged solutions, which are available in the form of cloud-based tools.

 ### 2.4 Cloud-based load testing solutions

 Cloud-based SaaS load testing solutions are well-established and provide the sought-after traits of reliability and scalability.
 They abstract away much of the complexity required to automate tests, scale clusters, and produce visual results of the test data.
-Many open source load testing solutions also offer enterprise-level software for performing large-scale tests from the cloud.
-BlazeMeter, Gatling Enterprise and k6 Cloud are the cloud-based equivalents of JMeter, Gatling, and k6, respectively.
+Many open-source load testing solutions also offer enterprise-level software for performing large-scale tests from the cloud.
+BlazeMeter, Gatling Enterprise, and k6 Cloud are the cloud-based equivalents of JMeter, Gatling, and k6, respectively.
 These solutions address a number of the previously mentioned shortcomings of running tests locally.
 One such shortcoming is a lack of real-time results visualization.
-An example of how cloud based solutions deal with this issue can be seen in Figure 2.6 which shows a k6 cloud visualization dashboard.
+An example of how cloud-based solutions deal with this issue can be seen in Figure 2.6 which shows a k6 Cloud visualization dashboard.

 {{< figure src="../assets/k6_cloud.png" caption="Figure 2.6 k6 Cloud test visualization" >}}

 Cloud-based solutions provide real-time visualized results of the test.
-For some solutions this is a built-in feature, whereas other solutions require setup to output results to a third-party tool.
-Real-time visualization of results provides indication of any performance concerns as they occur during the test.
-Imagine running a 6 hour test without any insight into the results, only to find out that there was an unexpectedly high failure rate within the first thirty minutes.
+For some solutions, this is a built-in feature, whereas other solutions require setup to output results to a third-party tool.
+Real-time visualization of results indicates any performance concerns as they occur during the test.
+Imagine running a 6-hour test without any insight into the results, only to find out that there was an unexpectedly high failure rate within the first thirty minutes.
 Without near real-time result visualization, a user could be wasting potential development time waiting for the tests to complete.

 A major benefit of using a cloud-based solution is the ability to simulate a much larger number of virtual users than could be achieved with a local load testing solution.
 The cloud provider is responsible for provisioning resources based on testing needs.

 {{< figure src="../assets/fig2_7.png" caption="Figure 2.7 Comparison of highest tier cloud-based solutions as of April 2022" >}}

 Figure 2.7 is an example of the highest tier monthly subscription offered by the aforementioned cloud providers.
 Many of these solutions also provide a separate breakdown for individual endpoints within a given scenario.
 Other features such as scheduling tests, generating reports, and providing performance insights are common amongst vendors in this space.
-Although the number of virtual users, test duration and data storage differs between solutions, they share a common subscription model that locks users into the tier’s offerings.
+Although the number of virtual users, test duration, and data storage differ between solutions, they share a common subscription model that locks users into the tier’s offerings.

 ### 2.5 Limitations with existing cloud solutions

-The following section discusses a number of limitations shared by cloud-based load testing tools, using k6 cloud as an example.
+The following section discusses some limitations shared by cloud-based load testing tools, using k6 Cloud as an example.

 #### 2.5.1 Subscription model restrictions